Why I Chose Vulnerability Over Pretending to be Strong

 By putting on a mask I do not mean being disrespectful or manipulative.
-Society has instilled these principles in us that we are expected to be strong all the time and put up a brave face.
+Society has instilled these principles in us that we are expected to be strong all the time and put up a brave face irrespective of how we feel within.
 Showing signs of weakness is unfortunately considered as being handicapped of sorts.
-So everyone pretends that their life is filled with sunshine even when they are going through storms within.
+So everyone pretends that their life is filled with sunshine even when they are going through a storm within.

 I have done so too for many years, but not anymore.